Historical Toilets

 The Neolithic settlement of Skara Brae, in the Orkney Islands off the northern coast of Scotland, includes what are believed to be toilets attached to each of the eight interconnected dwellings.

-2100 - 1100 BC
+2100 — 1100 BCE

 Mycenaean Greece

-Between about 2100 and 1900 BC, during the Old Bronze Age, Indo-European people crossed Anatolia, moved through Troy and on to the west and south through Greece.
+Between about 2100 and 1900 BCE, during the Old Bronze Age, Indo-European people crossed Anatolia, moved through Troy and on to the west and south through Greece.
 Existing settlements in the mainland were primitive, and the new arrivals brought an advanced culture.
 A number of small kingdoms were established.

 The kingdom of Mycenae became the most powerful by far, leading to the entire civilization of that area being called Mycenaean.
-For the 400 years from 1600 to 1200 BC, Mycenae was the most powerful kingdom in Greece.
+For the 400 years from 1600 to 1200 BCE, Mycenae was the most powerful kingdom in Greece.

 It's hard to distinguish history from myth in Mycenae.
-But somewhere around the 14th Century BC, there really seems to have been a King Agamemnon of Mycenae.
+But somewhere around the 14th Century BCE, there really seems to have been a King Agamemnon of Mycenae.
 Agamemnon's brother was Menelaus.
 According to Homer, Menelaus' wife Helen was abducted by Paris of Troy and taken back to his city on the northwest coast of Anatolia.
 Agamemnon then commanded the Achaean forces (what we often mis-label as "Greek" today) in the Trojan War.

 Meanwhile, back in the royal citadel of Mycenae, the above pictures shows King Agamemnon's innermost royal chamber, and therefore the location of his chamber pot.
 Make that his Royal Chamber Pot.

-At right is the public latrine in the nearby fortress of Tiryns.
+Above is the public latrine in the nearby fortress of Tiryns.

 See the detailed Mycenaean toilet page for many more pictures and historical details of the two powerful city-states.

-1600 BC - 395 AD
+1600 BCE — 395 CE

 Delphic Greece

-Here is the main temple in Delphi, the Temple of Apollo.
+This is the main temple in Delphi, the Temple of Apollo.
 The entrance to the temple was at the far or left end in this view.

 The Sanctum Sanctorum, the Holiest of Holies, was at the opposite end, nearest the viewpoint in this picture.
 This was where the Oracle of Delphi sat on a tripod above a crevasse that emitted ethylene gas leading to the Oracle's strange mental states.